jakobjpeters/PAndQ.jl/docs/src/getting_started.md

 ## Operators

-[Operators](@ref operators_operators) are functions represented by a symbol that return a symbolic expression.
+[Operators](@ref operators_operators) are functions represented by a symbol that return a logical value.

 The operators [`tautology`](@ref) and [`contradiction`](@ref) are truth values similar to the boolean values `true` and `false`, respectively.
 These operators are represented with the symbols `⊤` and `⊥` and return themselves when called.